top of page

 Anchor 1

-For 30 years, the Assistance League Diablo Valley has provided new school clothing for low-income and homeless youth, enhancing student self-esteem and positioning them to arrive at school ready to learn.
+The Operation School Bell and Common Threads programs of the Assistance League Diablo Valley provide new school clothing for low-income and homeless youth – enhancing student self-esteem and supporting their readiness to learn.

-Festival Opera will again delight young and old with its free Sunday afternoon celebration of opera favorites in Civic Park.
+All ages will enjoy Festival Opera’s free Sunday afternoon celebration of opera favorites next summer in Civic Park.

 Through the Walnut Creek Education Foundation, nearly 1,600 high schoolers and their families will have access to critical mental health, wellness, and prevention services at the Las Lomas Wellness Center.